What is ethylene?

 - It is used in medicine as an anesthetic, in the manufacture of mustard gas, plastics (polythene, polystyrene), and in the extraction of rubber.

-- Ethylene gas is used in metal fabrication for cutting or welding metal.
+- It is used in metal fabrication for cutting or welding metal.
 It is used as the refrigerant in LNG liquefaction plants.

-- For the preparation of various organic solvents like glycol, dioxan, cellosolves, we used ethylene gas.
+- For the preparation of various organic solvents like glycol, dioxan, and cellosolves, we used ethylene gas.